 Bosede Adetifa: [00:24:28] Yes,

 Adrian Hearn: [00:24:28] They brought some ideas with them and some of those ideas were accepted.
 Maybe spiritual ideas, religious ideas, some of them maybe not so accepted.
 And there's a proverb that you taught me about bread.
 Oh, yes.
-About the difference between traditional food and bread that the British brought sliced bread.
+About the difference between traditional food and bread that the British brought: sliced bread.

 Bosede Adetifa: [00:24:50] Yes.

 Adrian Hearn: [00:24:51] Can you tell us a bit about this proverb?
-How what's the meaning and how does it sound?
+How; what's the meaning and how does it sound?

 Bosede Adetifa: [00:24:57] Wow.
 It's just a little story where, uh, you have, uh, a child who is hungry and mum is offering bread, and this child is not used to bread.
 This child is used to going to the farm, getting what he needs, like pawpaw or papaya.
 And then mum give him bread.
 It's like, what is this slice of bread?
 Mum, I am a typical village boy.
 I don't eat bread.
 I will eat my papaya and the song goes like.